 2-inch PVC pipe (or size as required for larger wire bundle) shall be used as a conduit for control wires from 6 inches below ground at the main line to the control box.
 Secure the PVC pipe with metal brackets bolted to the building with proper anchors.

+Install flow meter no less than 5 times the meter’s diameter away from the last obstruction (“T”, elbow, valve, etc.) and 10 times the meter’s diameter prior to the next obstruction.

 ADJUSTING